LittleFreeze/oop/Tron Game/13 Tron/README.txt

 Update 4/9/2019
 I added a jump function mapped to spacebar and numpad0 which causes the player's bike to disappear for 10 ticks before reappearing.
 I also moddified the code to generate two randomly collored bikes instead of the red and green.

+Update 5/2/2019
+I created an event framework and made changes to the code to use it.